Dimension Formulae and Generalised Deep Holes of the Leech Lattice Vertex Operator Algebra: Dimension Formulae

 \section{Dimension Formulae}

-In this section we prove the first main result of this paper, a formula for the dimension $\dim(V_1^{\orb(g)})$ of the weight-$1$ space of the orbifold construction in central charge $24$, depending on the dimensions of the fixed-point Lie subalgebras $\dim(V_1^{g^m})$, $m\mid n$, where $n$ is the order of $g$, and terms of lower $L_0$-weight.
+In this section we prove a formula for the dimension $\dim(V_1^{\orb(g)})$ of the weight-$1$ space of the orbifold construction in central charge $24$, depending on the dimensions of the fixed-point Lie subalgebras $\dim(V_1^{g^m})$, $m\mid n$, where $n$ is the order of $g$, and terms of lower $L_0$-weight.

 This generalises previous results for $n=2,3$ in \cite{Mon94} (see also \cite{LS19}), for $n=5,7,13$ in \cite{Moe16} and for all $n>1$ such that the modular curve $X_0(n)$ has genus~$0$ in \cite{EMS20b}.
 However, our approach is fundamentally different.